 • Every Believer's trust must be in Jesus' payment and nothing else.

-Ephesians 1:7; Ephesians 2:8-9; Acts 10:43
+(Ephesians 1:7; Ephesians 2:8-9; Acts 10:43)

 Jesus' payment is applied to your account when you accept it and turn your life over to Him.
-As I see it, that's another way of describing repentance and faith.
+As I see it, that's another way of describing faith and repentance.
+(Mark 1:15; Hebrews 9:11-12; John 14:6; Romans 6:23; Romans 10:9-10; Acts 4:12; Acts 10:42; 1 Peter 4:5

 6. God won't ever be in anyone's debt.

-If you could earn something from God the way an employee earns a paycheck, He would then owe you.
-But the fact is God won't ever be in debt.
-Whatever blessing we get from Him is always by grace; nothing is ever earned.
+• If you could earn something from God the way an employee earns a paycheck, He would then owe you.

 7. God won't judge New Testament Believers by Old Testament law.